 Security of Customers’ Resources and Applications:

-Our customers are solely responsible for the security of the resources and applications utilizing OVHcloud's services.
-OVHcloud offers specific tools and guidelines to assist our customers in securing their data.
+Our customers are solely responsible for the security of their data and applications utilizing OVHcloud's Infrastructure as a Service (IaaS).
+OVHcloud offers specific tools and guidelines to assist our customers in securing their data and applications.

 OVHcloud is committed to ensuring optimal security for its infrastructure.
 Infrastructure Security includes security policies for the information security management systems (ISMS) and compliance with AICPA standards, ISO certification, and other regulatory standards.

 - ISO 27001, 27017, 27018 & 27701

 - SSAE18 Type 2 SOC 1

 - PCI DSS AOC for US Data Centers

 You can find a list of these attestation reports, the ISO 27001 certification, and their respective scopes in the Attestations & Certifications section of OVHcloud's compliance website.